-- Sinusitis causes a heavy, full feeling in the head that can be painful and uncomfortable.
+Sinusitis means infection or inflammation of the sinuses – tiny spaces located in your cheeks and forehead and around your eyes.
+It causes a heavy, full feeling in your head that can be painful and uncomfortable.

-- Over-the-counter nasal sprays containing oxymetazoline should be used with caution.
+- Home remedies and pain-relieving medication may provide some relief.
+Over-the-counter nasal sprays containing oxymetazoline can be used with caution.

-- Only 0.5% to 2% of cases are estimated to be complicated by a bacterial rhinosinusitis (sinusitis).
+Bacterial or fungal infection is much less common as the cause.
+Only 0.5% to 2% of cases are estimated to be complicated by a bacterial rhinosinusitis (sinusitis).

 Other things that can increase your risk of getting sinusitis include:

 - nasal polyps (swellings in the linings of your nose or sinuses)

 - dental disease

 - deviated nasal septum (where the wall between your nostrils has been displaced sideways by an injury)

 - changes in air pressure such as during an airplane flight or scuba diving

 - conditions that weaken your immune system such as chemotherapy treatment.